Our Team

 Jessica Chen, Ed.D.

-Jessica Chen has worked as a science and STEAM educator at the elementary, secondary, and graduate levels
+Jessica Chen has worked as a science and STEAM educator at the elementary, secondary, and graduate levels.
+Her focuses include providing science

 Jessica Chen has worked as a science and STEAM educator at the elementary, secondary,